narramadan/springboot-whoami/README.md

 ![Containers](/resources/containers.jpg?raw=true "Containers")

 # Testing with Swarm mode cluster
-To test springboot-whoami on Swarm mode cluster, provision 3 server instances with docker installed.
+To test springboot-whoami on Docker with Swarm Mode, provision 3 server instances with docker installed.
 Of the 3 server instances, one will act as Manager and the rest as Workers.

 **Provisioning Servers on AWS**
 1. Launch 'Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-67a6e604' with 't2.micro' for this test run.